Willowbrook Mall (New Jersey): Opening and 20th century

-It opened on September 24, 1969, with four main department stores and 70 other shops, including "Commonwealth Shoe & Leather Co., Custom Shirt Maker, Spencer Gifts, Sosin Jewelry, Merle Norman Cosmetics, and Belle Fashion Shoppes".
+Willowbrook Mall opened on September 24, 1969, with four main department stores and 70 other shops, including "Commonwealth Shoe & Leather Co., Custom Shirt Maker, Spencer Gifts, Sosin Jewelry, Merle Norman Cosmetics, and Belle Fashion Shoppes".
 Dining options were Bagel Shop, O’Dea’s Bar-B-Que Pit, and Molinari Meat Market.
 The mall also featured art exhibits and galleries.

 A second phase opened on August 12, 1970, consisting of 47 specialty stores on two floors, and a Stern's department store.
 Upon the opening of Stern's, Willowbrook Mall became the largest enclosed shopping mall in the world, superseding its competitor, Garden State Plaza.

-On October 15th, Wayne mayor and state senator Edward Sisco opened The Four & Twenty at the Willowbrook Mall, a luxury restaurant with live piano and organ music.
+On October 15, Wayne mayor and state senator Edward Sisco opened The Four & Twenty at the Willowbrook Mall, a luxury restaurant with live piano and organ music.
 It was recommended by American Express as a The New Money cardholder destination the same year.

-On October 17th, the Willowbrook Cinema had its grand opening, featuring "a lobby decorated with potted trees, tiered lamps, and crystal chandeliers".
+On October 17, the Willowbrook Cinema had its grand opening, featuring "a lobby decorated with potted trees, tiered lamps, and crystal chandeliers".

 In 1984, the U.S. Coast Guard Auxiliary Division III hosted a three-day boating safety exhibit show with the vessel Blackjack.
 Wayne mayor Walter J. Jasinski cut the ceremonial ribbon.
 5,000 visitors attended the show, and The Navigator magazine estimated that 50,000 cars passed by the Route 46 billboard for the event.

 In 1993, as part of an effort to attract non-smokers, the Willowbrook Mall became one of the first malls in New Jersey to ban smoking on mall grounds.
 The Bamberger's store was rebranded as Macy's in September 1986 after its corporate parent decided to rebrand its entire northeastern United States operation under its namesake marque.
 Ohrbach's was converted as part of the Steinbach chain, which went out of business in 1996.
 The building was expanded for its new tenant Lord & Taylor, which opened in 1997.